How To Make Homemade Ice Cream In An Electric Ice Cream Maker

 Step 5

 Store the ice cream.
 Scoop the ice cream into a Tupperware container with a lid, and place in the freezer.
 The consistency of homemade ice cream is usually best the day you make it.
-If serving it on a later date, just set it out in advance to soften some.
+If serving it on a later date, just set it out in advance to soften.

 The following five recipes are for four-quart machines.